nemocrys/nemoblock/README.md

 Only use this if your mesh topology requires it, because it is prone to errors.

-Eventually, you can create a patch, e.g. an inlet and export you blockMeshDict:
+Eventually, you can create a patch, e.g. an inlet and export your blockMeshDict:
 ```python
 inlet = nb.Patch(mesh, "inlet inlet")
 inlet.add_face(b1.face_bottom)